LumaTeam/Luma3DS/README.md

 # ShadowFW

-Even more minimalist custom firmware for 3DS.
+Super minimalist and super simple CFW for 3DS!
+It's so light and minimalist, you won't even notice it's there.

 ### Features:
 - No payload support.